serverlessworkflow/specification/specification.md

 </details>

-Any state with the exception of the [Switch](#Switch-State) state can declare to be the end state of the workflow, meaning after the execution of this state is completed, workflow execution ends.
-Switch states require a transition to happen after their execution, thus cannot be workflow end states.

-The end definition can be either `boolean` or `object` type.
-If `boolean` type, when set to `true`, there are no restrictions imposed on its execution.
-If `object` type, it provides the ability to set the [`produceEvents`](#ProducedEvent-Definition) `terminate`, and `compensate` properties.

-The end definitions provides different ways to complete workflow execution, which is set by the `kind` property:
+End definitions are used to explicitly define execution completion of a workflow instance or workflow execution path.
+A workflow definition must include at least one [workflow state](#State Definition).
+Note that [Switch states](#Switch-State) cannot declare to be workflow end states.
+Switch states must end their execution followed by a transition another workflow state, given their conditional evaluation.

-The `terminate` property, if set to `true`, completes all execution flows in the given workflow instance.
+The `terminate` property, if set to `true`, completes the workflow instance execution, this any other active execution paths.
-All activities/actions being executed are completed.
 If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.

 The [`produceEvents`](#ProducedEvent-Definition) allows to define events which should be produced by the workflow instance before workflow stops its execution.

+It's important to mention that if the workflow `adhoc` property of the [start definition](#Start-Definition) in the workflow starting Event state is set to `true`, the only way to complete execution of the workflow instance is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [execution timeout](#ExecTimeout-Definition) property is defined, the time defined in its `interval` is reached beforehand.

 #### ProducedEvent Definition